ripple/opensource.ripple.com/docs/claudia/claudia.md

 # Introduction

-Claudia is a tool which helps with an make a few XRPL specific tasks look very easy.
+Claudia is a tool which helps make a few XRPL specific tasks look very easy.
 Tasks like running a local instance of rippled, managing a local network, managing a sidechain network, running tests and even learning a few neat tricks with XRPL in a quick fashion can be done effortlessly with this tool.

 Claudia was developed by the XRPL Automation Team as an internal tool to help with XRPL local development, debugging and testing.
 As the tool matured, the team quickly realized its potential and decided to expose it outside of Ripple, so that everyone can benefit from its capabilities.